microsoft/fluentui/ghdocs/TESTING.md

 ## Some Common Problems

-* Window/document based measuring, like getBoundingClientRect, are not working.
+* Browser methods aren't working.
-  * Measurements based on the Window or document do not work as expected with ReactTestUtils since the component is never rendered.
-If you need to get those values, you should render the objects inside the actual dom.
-Please see the [Example Without ReactTestUtils](#basic-example-without-reacttestutils) for more information.
+  * Using browser methods like getBoundingClientRect won't work when using ReactTestUtils to render a document fragment.
+It's possible to mock this method out if you need, see the FocusZone unit tests as an example.
+You can also render the objects inside the actual dom, see [Example Without ReactTestUtils](#basic-example-without-reacttestutils) for more information.
 * My event isn't being triggered.
   * React uses synthetic events, so you should will need to use the synthetic events.
 For example ReactTestUtils.Simulate.change(<yourelement>)